Congratulations on deciding to build your own computer! In this guide, we’ll take you through the building process one step at a time.

 There are a lot of parts that go into building a computer, whether it’s the components themselves, or the screws, standoffs, and cables that secure and connect everything together.
 So, it’s important to give yourself plenty of room to not only assemble your computer, but to also keep track of all of your components and the parts and cables that go with them.

-Ultimately, the ideal place to build your system is on a large well-lit table.
+Ultimately, the ideal place to build your system is on a large well-lit table or desk.

 And, make sure you avoid building your system on carpet, as the static electricity build-up in the carpet can damage your components.
 If the table you’re building your computer on is located on carpet, it’d be a good idea to wear an anti-static wrist band during the build as well to ensure that you don’t transfer any static electricity to your components.